Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/stake.md

 To stake mGNO, you'll need to:
 1. Purchase GNO on Ethereum.
 2. Bridge GNO to Gnosis.
-3. Deposit the bridged GNO to auto-convert it to mGNO.
+3. Swap the bridged GNO to mGNO.
 4. Connect your wallet at Ankr Staking.
 5. Stake mGNO at Ankr.